Literacy area 2

 In the context of digitalisation, raw data can be defined as records of real-world events, captured and stored using digital devices.
 One way of producing information consists in analysing and interpreting raw data in order to offer a re-description that can serve for human communication.
 Information comes in different formats, so that news articles, documentary films, picture books, or podcasts may all be seen as different vectors of information.

 In the age of digital multimedia, the cost of producing and diffusing data and information decreases.
 As a result, the quantity of openly accessible information rises, while its overall quality tends to vary more widely.
 In consequence, the capacity to evaluate the trustworthiness of data and information in various formats acquires a particular importance.

 Concerning data, it is important to have an understanding of how data, as well as the information deriving from it, are used in professional and public life; how personal data may be collected and used; and what are the main legal, ethical and security guidelines in data collection and use.
 For this, a basic understanding of the nature of algorithms is useful.

-At the practical level, information literacy means the capacity to:
+Concretely, information literacy means the capacity to:

 - find, evaluate, manage, curate, organise and share digital information;

 - interpret digital information for academic and professional/vocational purposes;

 - review, analyse and re-present digital information in different settings;

 - critically evaluate information in terms of its provenance, relevance, value and credibility;